 Our Oakville Community FIRST Robotics Teams offers these extra-curricular experiences for young persons from grades 5 to 12 who do not have access to them through their schools.
 We have a proven successful track record, expanding our programs and membership base, winning competitive awards each season, promoting STEM awareness in the community, and over 95% of our alumni are in post-secondary STEM programs – most at their “first-choice” university.
 FIRST alumni are also eligible to apply for over $80 million of college scholarships.

 We are a registered charity, and all our activities are managed by volunteer adult mentors from a wide range of technical, professional, and educational backgrounds.
-This coming 2021/22 season will be our 7th year and membership has grown from 33 students from 15 schools in our FIRST year to nearly 100 students from 30 local schools last full season.
+Our membership has grown throughout the years, and we host students from a number of schools in our community.

-The Team is not affiliated with any school board and generates its annual operating revenue of approximately $50,000 from membership fees and donations and in-kind support from local industry.
+The Team is not affiliated with any school board and generates its annual operating revenue from membership fees, donations, and in-kind support from local industry.

 - FIRST LEGO League Challenge (FLL) program will be for students in grades 5 to 8.
 Friendly competition is at the heart of Challenge, as small teams of up to 8 students engage in research, problem-solving, coding and engineering – building and programming a LEGO robot that navigates the missions of a robot game.
 As part of Challenge, teams also participate in a research project to identify and solve a relevant real-world problem.
 The FLL season starts in September and winds down with competitions in December and January.